kohler/hotcrp/devel/apidoc/comments.md

 * body application/zip: A ZIP archive whose `data.json` is an array of comment objects (and any files it references).

     * oneof body
-* param ?=json string: Comment objects supplied in the `json` form field.
+* param ?=json string: Comment objects supplied in a `json` request parameter.

     * oneof body
 * param ?upload upload_token: An [upload token](#post-upload) for a previously-uploaded JSON or ZIP file.